The Treat Food Allergy Center website is currently being updated. New content is being added. Please be sure to check back often.

 • 80% of those with sesame allergy have another food allergy

 Evidence exists that sesame proteins trigger immediate hypersensitivity via IgE antibodies, which can then result in anaphylaxis.
 Delayed hypersensitivity via cell-mediated immune responses to lignin-like compounds may also occur, which results in allergic contact dermatitis.
 Please review the section on allergic food reactions and anaphylaxis for symptoms and signs to watch out for.
-(Insert hyperlink)
+(Visit MASA’s food allergy page here.)

 If you are allergic to sesame you must avoid it completely, since even a tiny amount may trigger a severe allergic reaction.
 If a food product is marked with a warning, such as “may contain sesame”, take this seriously since heating does not destroy the allergenicity of sesame and so cooked food containing sesame will never be safe.